stineje/CharLib/docs/yaml.md

 * `simulation_timestep`: The simulation timestep.

 Several of these keys can easily be omitted from cell entries by instead specifying them in the `settings.cell_defaults` dictionary.
 Any key-value pairs in `settings.cell_defaults` are automatically merged into each cell entry when adding the cell to the characterizer.
 If a key appears in a cell's entry and in `cell_defaults`, the value in the cell entry overrides the value from `cell_defaults`.

+> If you prefer to keep individual cell configurations separate from your toplevel CharLib configuration file, YAML files for individual cells may be specified using the syntax `cell_name: relative/path/to/cell/from/current/dir`.
+This gives you the option of, for example, storing your cell YAML files in the same place as your cell SPICE models.

 ### Additional Required Keys for Sequential Cell Entries
 Sequential Cell entries must specify the following key-value pairs in addition to the above: